-If your appeal to the QIO is not successful, you will not be held responsible for the cost of the 24-hour period during which you waited for the BFCC-QIO to make a decision.
+If your appeal to the QIO is not successful, you will not be held responsible for paying hospital charges till noon of the day after the BFCC-QIO's decision (except for copays/coinsurance and deductible, as applicable).
 But if you remain in the hospital after that period, you may be responsible for the cost of your care if you do not win at a higher level of appeal.

 If needed, you can move to the next level by appealing to the Qualified Independent Contractor (QIC) by noon of the day following the BFCC-QIO's denial.
 The QIC should make a decision within 72 hours of an 'expedited request'.
 If you continue to stay in the hospital, you cannot be charged until the QIC makes a decision.
 However, if you lose your appeal, you will be responsible for the cost of the stay.

 If your appeal to the ALJ is denied, you can choose to continue to the next level by appealing for a Medicare Appeals Council (MAC) review within 60 days of the date on your ALJ denial letter.
-There is no deadline for the MAC to make its decision.
+MAC has 90 days to make a decision but this duration can be extended.